jfecher/ante-website/content/blog/safe_shared_mutability.md

 into and out of each function is not very convenient, so Rust also lets us create borrowed references to values.
 These references can be mutable or immutable, and their lifetimes are tied to that of the owned value.
 This particular error is prevented by Rust's "Aliasibility XOR Mutability" rule, which I'll call AxM for short.
-AxM in Rust states that you can have alias-able borrowed references, or you can have mutability, but not both.
+AxM in Rust states that you can have aliasable borrowed references, or you can have mutability, but not both.
 So in the example above, since `Vec::push` requires a mutable `&mut Vec<i32>` reference, we got a compile-time error trying to call it since we also had the immutably borrowed reference `first_elem: &i32` in scope.
 Had we not printed